Jacob-Armstrong/Social-Mania/README.md

 # Social Mania

-Tentative plan:
-* Idle game
+### A social media simulator!

+###Features:
-* Followers/haters mechanic used to gain views
+* "Post" to gain followers and maintain attention to gain views
-* Attention multiplier based on active gameplay
+* Buy upgrades to improve your setup, gain more followers and more
-* Views used to unlock tiers(?) of upgrades
+* Improve your selection of upgrades by gaining more views
+* Play the game from anywhere with Google sign in